mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

 * Netty’s alternative to ByteBuffer is ByteBuf

 ## channel
+* you can think of each ChannelHandler instance as a kind of callback to be executed in response to a specific event
 * Channel is a basic construct of Java NIO
     * an open connection to an entity such as a hardware device, a file, a network socket, or a program component that is capable of performing one or more distinct I/O operations (reading or writing)